Parent-teacher interviews at secondary school: what to expect

 If you don’t get through everything you want to discuss, you might need to arrange another meeting with the teacher or teachers.

-At secondary school your child will sometimes be expected to come to parent-teacher interviews.
-Teachers will often direct much of the discussion to your child, reflecting his growing maturity and independence.
+At secondary school your child might be expected to go to parent-teacher interviews.
+If this is what happens at your child’s school, teachers will probably talk mostly to your child.
+This reflects your child’s growing maturity and independence.

-It’s normal for your child to feel nervous about these interviews.
-If she’s nervous, you can remind her that the interviews are about how she’s going at school and how you and the teachers can support her.
+It’s common for children to feel nervous about these interviews.
+If your child is nervous, you can remind them that the interviews are about how they’re going at school and how you and the teachers can support them.

 After the parent-teacher interview